timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 149-NATIONAL ENERGY POLICY AND PROGRAMS/SUBCHAPTER X-DEPARTMENT OF ENERGY MANAGEMENT/SUBCHAPTER X-DEPARTMENT OF ENERGY MANAGEMENT.md

 ### SUBCHAPTER X—DEPARTMENT OF ENERGY MANAGEMENT

 ### §16391.
 Improved technology transfer of energy technologies
-#### (a) Technology Transfer Coordinator
+#### (a) Office of Technology Transitions
+* #### (1) Establishment
+  * There is established within the Department an Office of Technology Transitions (referred to in this section as the "Office").

+* #### (2) Mission
+  * The mission of the Office shall be—

+    * (A) to expand the commercial impact of the research investments of the Department; and

+    * (B) to focus on commercializing technologies that support the missions of the Department, including reducing greenhouse gas emissions and other pollutants.

+* #### (3) Goals
+  * #### (A) In general
+    * In carrying out the mission and activities of the Office, the Chief Commercialization Officer appointed under paragraph (4) shall, with respect to commercialization activities, meet all of the goals described in subparagraph (B).

+  * #### (B) Goals described
+    * The goals referred to in subparagraph (A) are the following:

+      * (i) Reduction of greenhouse gas emissions and other pollutants.

+      * (ii) Ensuring economic competitiveness.

+      * (iii) Enhancement of domestic energy security and national security.

+      * (iv) Enhancement of domestic jobs.

+      * (v) Improvement of energy efficiency.

+      * (vi) Any other goals to support the transfer of technology developed by Department-funded programs to the private sector, as consistent with missions of the Department.

+* #### (4) Chief Commercialization Officer
+  * #### (A) In general
+    * The Office shall be headed by an officer, who shall be known as the "Chief Commercialization Officer", and who shall report directly to, and be appointed by, the Secretary.

+  * #### (B) Principal advisor
-* The Secretary shall appoint a Technology Transfer Coordinator to be the principal advisor to the Secretary on all matters relating to technology transfer and commercialization.
+    * The Chief Commercialization Officer shall be the principal advisor to the Secretary on all matters relating to technology transfer and commercialization.

-#### (b) Qualifications
+  * #### (C) Qualifications
-* The Coordinator shall be an individual who, by reason of professional background and experience, is specially qualified to advise the Secretary on matters pertaining to technology transfer at the Department.
+    * The Chief Commercialization Officer shall be an individual who, by reason of professional background and experience, is specially qualified to advise the Secretary on matters pertaining to technology transfer at the Department.

-#### (c) Duties of the Coordinator
+  * #### (D) Duties
-* The Coordinator shall oversee—
+    * The Chief Commercialization Officer shall oversee—

-  * (1) the activities of the Technology Transfer Working Group established under subsection (d);
+      * (i) the activities of the Technology Transfer Working Group established under subsection (b);

-  * (2) the expenditure of funds allocated for technology transfer within the Department;
+      * (ii) the expenditure of funds allocated for technology transfer within the Department;

-  * (3) the activities of each technology partnership ombudsman appointed under section 7261c of this title; and
+      * (iii) the activities of each technology partnership ombudsman appointed under section 7261c of this title; and

-  * (4) efforts to engage private sector entities, including venture capital companies.
+      * (iv) efforts to engage private sector entities, including venture capital companies.

+* #### (5) Coordination
+  * In carrying out the mission and activities of the Office, the Chief Commercialization Officer shall coordinate with the senior leadership of the Department, other relevant program offices of the Department, National Laboratories, the Technology Transfer Working Group established under subsection (b), the Technology Transfer Policy Board, and other stakeholders (including private industry).

-#### (d) Technology Transfer Working Group
+#### (b) Technology Transfer Working Group
 * The Secretary shall establish a Technology Transfer Working Group, which shall consist of representatives of the National Laboratories and single-purpose research facilities, to—

   * (1) coordinate technology transfer activities occurring at National Laboratories and single-purpose research facilities;